 Focal Length: 85.00 mm

 Here is a shot of a man clutching his Qu’ran.
 It is a nice image.
 Sharp.
 Yes, there is glare in his glasses.
-But, even with out the glare there is emotion missing here.
+But, even without the glare there is emotion missing here.
 It is not a bad image and technically it is perfect.

 Here is the same man a few seconds earlier.
 His head is bowed and he is not looking at the camera.
 But the look give much more emotion, a since of thoughtfulness, or contemplation.
 You don’t get that in the previous image.
 The soft focus or movement as it is here, work to make this a stronger image.
 Let’s look at an even more stark example.